Noncommutative Cotlar identities for groups acting on tree-like structures

-The first definition is independent on the choice of $x_0$, while the second is independent of the choice of spanning tree $T$.
+where $\llangle y : y \in \Edg(T) \rrangle$ is the normal subgroup generated by all the edges $y$ in the spanning tree. \end{enumerate} The first definition is independent on the choice of $x_0$, while the second is independent of the choice of spanning tree $T$, see \cite{Serre1980Trees}.
 Both are isomorphic and we will usually denote the resulting group just by $\pi_1(\XX)$.
 We are going to sketch why they are equal.
 All we have to see is that the canonical projection